UTSARobotics/Sieve/README.md

 - Worldwide soil microscopy database

 ## Technical TODO
+- [ ] makefile for project (build dep. static libraries, link hare program)
+- [ ] hare tocktick, cross-platform tocktick program counter
--[ ] hare image opening
+- [ ] hare image opening
--[ ] hare glfw/vulkan
+- [ ] hare glfw/vulkan (link to c graphics framebuffer lib)
+- [ ] hex array header gen for the fragment/vertex spirv (write hare program for this)
+- [ ] display image
+- [ ] draw squares on framebuffer
+- [ ] draw text on framebuffer
+- [ ] draw lines on framebuffer image
+- [ ] draw lines when keypress, parallel line expand on keypress
+- [ ] navigation
--[ ] save data files as wxf, tocktick with cross-platform performance-counter -[ ] base64 the fragment/vertex spirv??
+- [ ] save line data files as wxf
+- [ ] AVX on x86, neon on arm
--[ ] hare warren (ravenring)
+- [ ] hare warren (ravenring)
--[ ] breed metacompiler for windows C gen from hare.
+- [ ] breed metacompiler for windows C gen from hare.

 ## Dependencies
 This program vendors dependencies, or includes a copy of the dependency used in building.
 This is done for reliability and stability reasons, and partially for performance.
 It also discourages the proliferation of complex dependencies.